-The Business Hall of Fame is a critical fundraiser for the annual operations of JA.
+The Business Hall of Fame is the signature fundraising event and provides much needed funding for the annual operations of JA.
 All proceeds directly support JA programs for youth in financial literacy, workplace readiness and entrepreneurship.

 There are two committees involved in the selection of laureates; one is the nominating committee and the other is the judging committee.
 The nominating committee is responsible for soliciting, researching and short-listing eligible and worthy candidates to be put forward for consideration as laureates.
 The nominating committee shortlists five potentials annually.
 The judging committee has the responsibility of choosing the three annual inductees from the shortlist.
 All submissions to the Hall of Fame and discussions and deliberations which take place are considered confidential.

 The nominating committee includes at minimum: a chair, vice chair and three active governors or chairman circle members, a JA achiever or alumni, and the JA president and CEO.

 The judging committee includes at minimum: a chair and at least three laureates, plus the chair of the board of governors and the chair of the JA board of directors.